 Second Offenses in Federal Court

-The sentences are even harsher if you already have a felony drug crime conviction.
-In that case, you could go to prison for up to 20 years or up to 30 years if your Steroid crime caused serious bodily injury or death to the Steroid user.
-This time around, a business entity defendant could be required to pay a fine of $1,000,000 or up to $5,000,000.
-In addition to any imprisonment, you will be given supervised release for 4 years.
-With both of these Federal Anabolic Steroid crimes, your sentence could be increased if you distributed Anabolic Steroids to a minor, distributed Anabolic Steroids near a school or college, or employed a minor in a drug operation.
+Your sentence could be even more severe if you have already had a felony drug crime conviction.
+If this is the case, you could go to prison for up to 20 years or up to 30 years if your steroids have caused serious bodily harm or death to the steroid user.
+Fines for business entity defendants range from $1,000,000 up to $5,000,000.
+Supervised release time increases to 4 years, still in addition to prison time.
+Your sentence could become harsher still if you distributed anabolic steroids to a minor, distributed steroids near a school or college, or employed a minor in a drug operation.

 We Can Help

-The criminal defense attorneys at Kronzek & Cronkright, PLLC have many years of experience representing Michigan drug crimes and we are available to help you with your drug charges.
+The criminal defense attorneys at The Kronzek Firm have many years of experience defending Michigan drug crimes and we are available to help you with your drug charges.
 Please do not hesitate to call us any time of day for your free initial consultation.